wmatthew/matthews_web/eleventy/projects/widgets.md

 Note that the coloring changes here.
 The side facing the user is still red, but it's a different side (3 red faces, instead of 5 above).
 This is because we rotated the underlying list of coordinates (before assigning colors to faces) instead of applying a CSS transform (after assigning colors to faces).

+{% # TODO: make sure transform works here %}
-{% include piece3d, key:"PLR", color:1, size:"small", rotate:true, spin:false, caption:"PLR piece, stationary" %}
+{% include piece3d, key:"PLR", color:1, size:"small", transform:"A1", spin:false, caption:"PLR piece, stationary" %}

 ### 3D Piece, rotating
 {% include piece3d, key:"PLR", color:1, size:"small", spin:true, caption:"PLR, rotating" %}